 So you have an idea of what I'm working with here, I'll give you a little background on my skin and the other products I used throughout this trial.
 I have the occasional breakout on my face, and I also have some redness and hyperpigmentation around my nasolabial folds, chin, and sometimes forehead.
 That redness can turn itchy and get out of control, so my derm prescribed a face wash that I use as needed with ketoconazole in it.
 Aside from that, I rely on rosehip seed oil and Andalou Naturals cleansers and moisturizers.
 As far as wrinkles, I have some faint fine lines (the “elevens”) between my brows and smile lines, but didn’t try Hanacure primarily for wrinkle reduction, though it is aimed at helping in that area.

 Hanacure arrives in clean, minimal black and white packaging, but I love the less-is-more modern look anyway, so it was really visually pleasing to me.
 The set of four comes with a single brush, for reuse with the four gelling solutions and lifting serums, as well as a nano emulsion sample, though I received an additional eight with my order and one in each box of four treatments, for a total of ten.
-Not sure if this is standard.
-However, the nano emulsions samples look to be just that--samples--as I can not find this for sale on the Hanacure website.

 To create the solution that will be applied to your face, ever so slightly peel back the corner of the gelling solution, and pour in the lifting serum from the little glass bottle.
 Hold the corner back down to create a seal and shake the covered tray for 20 seconds.
 Next, you'll use the brush to swipe the gel all over your face.